Skip to main content

 Anti-pattern: ignoring traceId in logs

 Always log traceId together with any API error you catch.
-Without it, the Cativa support team cannot investigate your case — it’s like asking for help without saying what error happened.
-Include traceId, HTTP status and type in your logger from day one.
+Without it, the Cativa support team cannot investigate your case.
+It’s like asking for help without saying what error happened.
+Include traceId, HTTP status, and type in your logger from day one.

 How to report an error